-Cook the chopped mushrooms on high heat on a large skillet with a drizzle of olive oil, salt, and pepper for about 5 minutes.
+Cook the chopped mushrooms on high heat in a large skillet with a drizzle of olive oil, salt, and black pepper for about 5 minutes.

 In general, mushrooms will release water while you cook them.
 So keep cooking them until all the water is gone and the pan is dry.

-Lower the heat to medium, and keep cooking the mushrooms to brown them.
+Lower the heat to medium, and cook the mushrooms to brown them.

 Cook on medium heat for another 5 minutes or until the tomatoes are soft and release their juices.

 Stir occasionally, then when the sauce is ready, add the chopped parsley.

 Add the pasta to a large pot with salted boiling water and cook as per package instructions minus one minute.